-Biological Science B.S. and B.A.
+Biological Science B.A.

 Biological Sciences M.S.